 - Prevent re-injury

-- For education on preventing future injury
+- educate patients and aid in preventing future injury

 When a physician refers you for treatment, most insurance companies will cover the cost of care.
 Please call us before your first visit and our staff will be happy to help you determine whether your care is covered.